PiotrG1996/MobileRobot/readme.md

 </li>
 </ul>

-Basically what is a Web Browser?
+ ### What is basically a Web Browser?

-This is a program that gets connected to the WWW using an unique URL adress (<em>Uniform Resource Locator</em>).
+<b> Web Browser</b> is a program that gets connected to the WWW using an unique URL adress (<em>Uniform Resource Locator</em>).
 This program downloads and presents processed data if a form of website or web app available in the web.

 Before getting into the project, let's see which technologies can be used as well on Frontend as Backend.